CodingNomads/mentor-docs/docs/05_tools.md

 To get started, please follow these steps:

 - **Sign up** for a free account by clicking _Get Started as a Freelancer_.
-- **Notify** Ryan or Martin to add you to the _Onboarding_ project.
+- **Notify** Jared (or Ryan) to add you to the _Onboarding_ project.
 You'll receive an invitation from `admin@codingnomads.co` to join the project called _Onboarding_ as a _Freelancer_.
 - **Track** the time you spend on onboarding under that project.
 You can also add manual time entries, for the time you tracked before we managed to invite you to the project.
 - **Download** [TopTracker for Desktop](https://www.toptal.com/tracker), if you prefer to track your time in a dedicated app.

 **Skip Payoneer Setup:** We _don't_ use Payoneer for payment.
 You can skip that section while setting up your TopTracker account.

-Tracking your mentorship time will work similarly.
-In the next section, you'll see how you'll track your mentorship time once you've started working with a student.

 ### Track Mentorship Time

 Once you've started working with a student, we will set up a **Project** with your **student's name** and invite you as a _Freelancer_.
 From then on, you'll track the time you spend mentoring this student in their dedicated project.
-If you are working with multiple students, make sure to record your time for each student in the right project.
+If you are working with multiple students, make sure to record your time for each student in the correct project.

 To minimize your effort, you can limit your tracking entries to the following keywords: